 When educators learn about the devastating impact of ACES and toxic stress on a child’s developing brain and behavior, they often remark, “Well, now what?”

-Educators experience their own stress reactions when they encounter challenging student behavior.
-If their bodies perceive threat from a student or school environment they are more likely to respond in defensive ways.
+In this approach, educators gain greater self-awareness of their own stress activation and settling cycles.
+They learn that if their bodies perceive threat from a student or school environment they are more likely to respond in defensive ways.
 This dynamic human experience (i.e. “you’re threatening me; I am threatening you”) undermines connection and fuels power struggles and defensive reacting in children and adults.
 This is especially true if there is a history of trauma.

-In this interactive training, participants learn to create a classroom that generates psychological safety and invites emotional and behavioral regulation via the nervous system.
+In this interactive training, participants learn to create a classroom that generates psychological safety and invites emotional and behavioral regulation via the somatosensory and autonomic nervous systems.
 Participants take a deep dive into a regulated learning environment; and they learn by doing.
-They explore sensory tools and “bottom-up” strategies for self-regulation in addition to engaging in four kinds of classroom practices (connectors, activators, settlers, affirmations) that quiet the primitive brain and open pathways to connection and learning.
-This training promises to be fun, engaging, connecting, and inspirational to the educator looking to apply trauma-informed practices in the classroom.
+They explore sensory tools and “bottom-up” strategies for self-regulation in addition to engaging in four kinds of classroom practices (Connectors, Activators, Settlers, Affirmations) that quiet the primitive brain and open pathways to connection and learning.
+The Regulated Classroom enhances educator capacity for self and co-regulation.

 Do you have students out of control in your class or school?
 Students acting in unsafe ways or “checked out?”
 Do you find methods of BCBA (Board Certified Behavioral Analysis), FBA (Functional Behavioral Analysis), informal behavior plans, or PBIS (Positive Behavioral Intervention Supports) failing to impact lasting change?
 Perhaps you feel uncomfortable with a behavioral approach to these issues.